 2014 KW CALENDARS ON SALE NOW

 £5.99 + p&P. 13 Stunning Images selected from the entries for the 2012 Photograph Competition.
 Go online to order: Enter Kintyre Way Shop

 The Kintyre Trail

-This trail takes you around the Kintyre peninsula via roads, ideal for "non-walking" visitors who want to make the most of their visit to Kintyre by car.
-Please email firstname.lastname@example.org for a copy to be sent to you via the post.
-(Sorry not available in electronic format).
+This trail takes you around the Kintyre peninsula via roads, ideal for "non-walking" visitors who want to make the most of their visit to Kintyre by car, visit www.kintyre.org for a tour of the Peninsula and what it has to offer.